 Sell your stuff at Portland stores

-Buffalo Exchange — vintage and used clothing
+Buffalo Exchange — Vintage and used clothing

-NW Pro Gear — bikes and bike parts
+NW Pro Gear — Bikes and bike parts

-Powell’s Books — used books
+Powell’s City of Books — Books

 Do you know of more places in Portland to resell your stuff?
 Share in the comments section below!